 7. Martin Luther King Jr. National Historic Park

-This incredible park is something you don’t want to miss.
+This incredible park is something you don?t want to miss.
 It’s a chance to remember one of the most influential men in the world.
-Here you can see the BEHOLD Monument, the “I Have a Dream” World Peace Garden, Kings’ birth home, and the King Center.

 You can also visit Dr. and Mrs. King’s tomb, the freedom hall, and Fire Station No. 6.

 The Martin Luther King Jr. National Historic Park is open every day from 9:00 AM-5:00 PM.
-Your have to register to see the birth home, but besides that, admission and parking are free.
+Yours have to register to see the birth home, but besides that, admission and parking are free.

 8. Zoo Atlanta